About the research

 What does defensible progress actually look like?

-As the deadlines approach, the question isn’t whether you’ve reached a single milestone, but how you manage accessibility as your digital campus continues to evolve.
+The question isn’t whether you’ve reached a single milestone, but how you manage accessibility as your digital campus continues to evolve.
 Institutions are generally in a defensible position when they can demonstrate that:

 - They know which systems students must use to participate in instruction.